AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 After building our knowledge base, the next step is creating a reasoner.
-Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible to the knowledge base.
+Due to the indeterminism of abductive reasoning, there could be multiple candidates compatible with the knowledge base.
 When this happens, reasoner can minimize inconsistencies between the knowledge base and pseudo-labels predicted by the learning part, and then return **only one** candidate that has the highest consistency.